-One of the remarkable properties of transition elements is their color.
-It has been seen that most of the transition metal compounds show particular colors.
-This means that some of the visible spectra are absorbed by these elements from white light as it passes through a sample of transition metals.
+One of the remarkable properties of transition elements is their colour.
+It has been seen that most of the transition metal compounds show particular colours.
+This means that some visible spectra are absorbed by these elements from white light as it passes through a sample of transition metals.
 When transition elements are not bonded to anything else, their d orbitals are degenerate, that is, they all have the same energy level.

-Why do we see different colors among transition elements?
+Why do we see different colours among transition elements?

 When they start bonding with other ligands, due to different symmetries of the d orbitals and the inductive effects of the ligands on the electrons, the d orbitals split apart and become non-degenerate.
 When an electron jumps from lower energy d orbital to higher energy d orbital, that is a d-d transition, the energy of excitation corresponds to the frequency of light absorbed.

-For detailed discussions on the color of transition elements, register with Byju’s and download our app.
+For detailed discussions on the colour of transition elements, register with BYJU’S and download our app.